 L3 stage is the infective larval stage.
 It migrates up and down the pasture depending on the temperature and the moisture in the environment

 L3 is consumed by the ruminant and develop into L4-L5 before emerging as a mature adult.
 The male and female worms reproduce and the female starts producing eggs which are once again passed in the faeces.
-Amazingly, the barber’s pole worm and the small brown stomach worm can go into the lining of the abomasum (4th stomach) into a state of arrested development if the environmental conditions are not ideal outside for their development.
+Amazingly, the barber’s pole worm and the small brown stomach worm can go into the lining of the abomasum (4th stomach) into a state of arrested development if the environmental conditions are not ideal outside for the survival and development of their eggs and larval stages.
 For example when the temperatures are too cold, too hot or too dry.

 Our seasonal patterns are continuously changing which makes predicting the time of year where we will have worm issues in our goats a little tricky and variable.